 4th Offense - The personal electronic device will be confiscated and turned into the High School Principal.
-There will be a parent/caregiver meeting regarding the student turning in the device at the beginning of the school day and returned at the end of the school day.
-Parent/Caregivers will also have the option of not letting the student bring the device to school.
+There will be a parent/caregiver meeting regarding the student turning in the device at the beginning of the school day and returning at the end of the school day.
+Parents/Caregivers will also have the option of not letting the student bring the device to school.

 Students may use personal electronic devices in the classroom environment as determined by the teacher/instructor through administration approval.
+Students taking/making calls/texts during class/instructional time will not be permitted.